phastflyer/speedtestauxiliary/README.md

 # speedtestauxiliary
-A few auxiliary files I used to run Aiden Martin's speedtes https://github.com/aidengilmartin on Windows
+A few auxiliary files I used to run Aiden Gilmartin's speedtest-to-influxdb https://github.com/aidengilmartin on Windows